katopz/robotlegs2-SignalCommandMap-example/README.md

 robotlegs2-SignalCommandMap-example
 ===================================

-Merged Event base and Signals base (Flex) version from...
+Pure as3 version which is ported and merged Event base and Signals base (Flex) version from...
 ----
 1. https://github.com/probertson/robotlegs-examples-Simple_NoFlex
 2. https://github.com/dotdotcommadot/ModularRL

-And also all require compiled swc.
+And also all required swc for hit and run.
 Don't forget to add this to compiler option
 ----